petzku/Aegisub-Scripts/README.md

 Currently does not play well with `\move` or `\t` tags.
 Unlikely it ever will, but consider using lyger's FbfTransform if you need something like this.

 ## Not-really-published scripts

+These scripts aren't available through DepCtrl for various reasons (usually because they're WIP and/or very specific).
+For related reasons, I won't always update them to the `master` branch either.
+You're free to download and use them from here, but it'll usually be worth checking if there's a more recent version on some other branch.

 ### Cells Box